medavox/distribackup/docs/message binary spec.md

 TLV
 :   Type Length Value, a simple way of defining variable-length types such as Strings.
 Length is a Int: 32-bits, 0 to 2^31 -1.
 Changed from unisgned int due to Java array addressing limitations.

-TLNV
+TNV
-:   Type Length Number Value.
-An extra field for array types, specifying how many elements there are.
+:   Type Number Value.
+An different field for array types, specifying how many elements there are.
 Useful for progress estimation, or simple iteration

 Supporting Data Types
 ---------------------